Cpt-Dingus/blog-page/docs/Radio/Beginners guide to weather satellite reception.md

 - This satellite series has been plagued with accidents, faults, and delays: Meteor M1 and M2 lost altitude control, M2-1 exploded on launch, M2-2 got hit by a micrometeor making it unable to broadcast LRPT, **M2-3's LRPT antenna didn't fully extend, leaving it in a tilted angle making the signal improperly polarized, experience random drops as well as making it generally weaker than it is suppoed to be**.
 - As a long awaited change of luck, M2-4 has succesfully launched on leap day in 2024, is broadcasting LRPT at a full strength.
 Its JPEG compressor has had a few hiccups presenting as a lot of artefacting in its imagery, but it has always recovered after the satellite restarted it a few orbits later.

-> Meteor M2-4 is still in testing, further frequency/bitrate switching, skew tests, testing patterns, and the broadcast being shut off randomly are all possible in the near future.
+> Meteor M2-4 is still in testing, while the bitrate and frequency seem to have settled, more skew tests and testing patterns are still possible in the near future.

 ## Broadcast issue quick reference